erik-norlin/Structure-From-Motion/README.md

 ## Running the Software

-To run the software, make sure the following modules are installed (also contained in 'requirements.txt'):
+To run the software, make sure the following modules are installed (also contained in `requirements.txt`):
 - argparse
 - matplotlib
 - numpy